April 12, 2017 at 2:19 pm #279

 April 6, 2018 at 12:16 am #410Thomas CaseyParticipant

 [caption id="" align="alignnone" width="811"] Jacbus Van Cortlandt Slave reward[/caption]

 Thanks for sharing this, Tom.
 These sorts of advertisements are the closest thing these people had to a biography.
 They always seem to raise more questions.
 Interesting that Andrew Saxton was Catholic.
 I wonder how common that was.
 It is also interesting that he had a skilled profession–that of cooper.
-The Van Cortlandt’s also had a slave working as their miller (described above).
-It just goes to show how much of the family business relied on slaves.
-Slaves probably harvested the wheat, milled it into flour, and made the barrels to have it shipped.
+The Van Cortlandts also had an enslaved person working as their miller (described above).
+It just goes to show how much of the family business relied on slavery.
+Enslaved people probably harvested the wheat, milled it into flour, and made the barrels to have it shipped.

 When one is researching the 1790 and for a few federal census records following the information was taken in the order locations of the homes.
 So you can follow old maps and follow the trail of the census taken.
 In subsequent years following the 1790 census if a new home was built unfortunately it was added to the end of the list breaking with the sequential order of the earlier census.
 If you follow the link provided above to see the 1790 census records about Kingsbridge remember to search on yonkers at the search line at the left.

 I see what you are saying.
 If you follow the names of the census in order, you can tell the path of the census taker.
 Here is snapshot taken from the census: